recordkeeper/TTS40k-Mod-Catalogue/README.md

 1. Subscribe to these mods: https://steamcommunity.com/sharedfiles/filedetails/?id=2146006398
 2. Load the FTC 9th Edition Map Base mod
-3. Choose a map from the Maps, Tools, and Terrain\Maps folder in the catalogue under "Save & Load"
+3. Use MariusEvander's map randomizer mod to select a map: https://steamcommunity.com/sharedfiles/filedetails/?id=2288129365, instructions on how to use the mod here: https://www.youtube.com/watch?t=92&v=W-EJ3jrbp3I&feature=youtu.be

-4. Click the three dots on the upper right corner of the map file and select "Additive Load."
-5. The map will load atop the FTC Map Base.
+Alternitavely select a map from the Maps folder, then click the three dots on the upper right corner of the map file and select "Additive Load."
+The map will load atop the FTC Map Base.

 Enjoying the catalogue and wish to support it plus my mod making efforts?
 Head over to my Ko-fi page: https://ko-fi.com/sig001